Capture of Liège (1702): Capture of the Citadel of Liège

-At nine in the morning on 20 October, the Dutch artillery opened the bombardment.
+At nine in the morning on 20 October, the Dutch artillery opened fire.
 The English contingent had no siege guns.
 By evening, two parallel attack trenches were begun, each worked by 500 sappers under the protection of four infantry battalions.
-The next night they were deepened and widened, almost ready to serve as launching positions for the assault.
+The next night, they were deepened and widened, almost ready to serve as launching positions for the assault.
 Mortar bombardment began that evening as well and would continue until the citadel's surrender.
 During the preparations, Coehoorn had clashed with one of the Dutch deputies, who had ordered the guns to fire without his approval, and he threatened to abandon the siege until Athlone and others persuaded him to stay.
 (Note: During the preparations, tensions arose between Menno van Coehoorn and Adriaan van Borsele van der Hooge, Lord of Geldermalsen, one of the Dutch field deputies.
 Coehoorn accused Geldermalsen of deliberately withholding projectiles and threatened to leave the field army unless the issue was resolved.
 Although the matter was addressed, Geldermalsen later ordered the batteries to open fire without Coehoorn's consent.
 According to an account recorded years later by Coehoorn's son, the engineer confronted him, asking: "Have you presumed to give Lieutenant-Colonel IJssel the order to fire?"
 Geldermalsen replied, "Yes, but do you know to whom you are speaking?"
 Coehoorn retorted, "I know very well, I am speaking to the Lord of Geldermalsen, Deputy in the field.
 But do you know to whom you are speaking?"
 When Geldermalsen answered no, Coehoorn declared: "Yes indeed, you are speaking to General Coehoorn, who at any moment can become what you are, while you can never, ever become what I am."
 Only the intervention of the other deputies and Athlone calmed the situation and kept Coehoorn from abandoning the siege.)

 The effect of the bombardment soon became apparent when two ammunition magazines caught fire and exploded, while work on the trenches steadily progressed.
 Among the generals commanding operations in the trenches were, on the 21st, the Hereditary Prince of Hesse-Kassel, then a lieutenant general in Dutch service and later King of Sweden; on the 22nd, Major General Prince George of Hanover, the future King of Great Britain; alongside Danish General Jobst von Scholten, who would later distinguish himself at Ramillies.
 By the 23rd, the fort was considered ready for storming: the palisades had been destroyed, a sufficient breach had been made in the main wall, and much of the artillery had been silenced.
 Marlborough demanded the citadel's surrender, but the governor defiantly replied that he would not even think of such a thing for another six weeks.
 At a quarter to four, the signal for the assault was given, which was carried out with great resolve under a heavy fire from 72 cannons, 50 howitzers and mortars, and 250 hand mortars.